Making a Murderer: Law enforcement comments

 In an interview with the Manitowoc Herald Times Reporter, Sheriff Robert Hermann criticized the series, calling it "skewed" and not objective, but he admitted he had not watched it.

-According to Fox local news, Ken Kratz, the former Calumet County district attorney who prosecuted Avery, said that he had not been able to give his side of the story.
-In another interview, he said that in 2013 Demos and Ricciardi denied him an opportunity for an interview.
+According to WITI, Ken Kratz, the former Calumet County district attorney who prosecuted Avery, said that he had not been able to give his side of the story.
+In another interview, he said that in 2013, Demos and Ricciardi denied him an opportunity for an interview.
 The documentary makers said this statement was false, as it was Kratz who refused an interview.

 In an interview with People magazine, Kratz has said that the Netflix documentary left out key pieces of evidence against Steven Avery.
 He said Avery used a fake name when requesting Halbach as a photographer, and that he had placed three calls to her cell phone on October 31.
-Kratz said Halbach's cellphone, camera and PDA were found near Avery's trailer.
-He noted other physical evidence that was found in the firepit on Avery's property, and that Avery's DNA was found on the hood latch of the victim's car.
+Kratz said Halbach's cellphone, camera, and PDA were found near Avery's trailer.
+He noted other physical evidence that was found in the fire pit on Avery's property, and that Avery's DNA was found on the hood latch of the victim's car.
 A ballistics report indicated that the bullet found in the garage was fired by Avery's rifle.
 In an email sent to The Wrap, Kratz alleged that while in prison for the rape conviction, Avery told another inmate of his intent to build a "torture chamber" to use for young women when he was released.

 In February 2017, Kratz published a book titled Avery: The Case Against Steven Avery and What "Making a Murderer" Gets Wrong.

 Filmmakers' response

-The filmmakers have said that they gave prosecutors an opportunity to answer questions, but that Kratz refused invitations to be interviewed for the series.
+The filmmakers have said that they allowed prosecutors to answer questions, but that Kratz refused invitations to be interviewed for the series.
 Demos and Ricciardi said they believed the documentary was fair and included the most significant evidence of the six-week trial, including much of the state's key evidence.
 Demos said that Kratz "is going on television and lodging accusations against us.
-Much of what he says, simply his facts are not true.
+Much of what he says is simply that his facts are not true.
 It's not about 'do we include it, do we not include it', they simply are not facts."
 The filmmakers maintain that their documentary was thorough, accurate, and fair.